 Using natural water for our testing is part of our DNA.
-Many members of the MEA-nl team have been involved with ballast water testing for more than 15 years.
-From the very start, it has been our conviction that natural water offers the best challenge for a ballast water management system.
-Because of MEA-nl’s strategic location in Den Oever, it can make use of three types of naturally available ambient water from three enormous bodies of water.
-Fresh (from Lake IJssel) , brackish (from the Wadden Sea) and salt (marine) North Sea water.
+The MEA-nl team has been involved in ballast water testing for over 15 years.
+It is our conviction that natural water and its biodiversity offers the best challenge for a ballast water treatment system (BWTS).
+At our strategic location in Den Oever, we use three types of ambient water: fresh water from Lake IJssel, brackish water from the Wadden Sea and marine North Sea water.

 - Determination of the content of insolubles at our laboratory